Skip to content

 Key Concepts:

-• Single Entry Point: All requests go through index.php
+• Single Entry Point: All requests go through index.php, giving you centralized control

-• URL Matching: Router compares request URI to registered patterns
+• URL Matching: The router compares the request URI to registered patterns using string comparison or regex

-• Dynamic Parameters: Extract values like {id} from URLs
+• Dynamic Parameters: Routes can extract values like {id} from URLs and pass them to handlers

 Step 1: Setting Up the Project Structure (~5 min)